sawolej/Grovers-Quantum-computing/README.md

 python main.py
 ```

-This script will execute the Grover's Algorithm with a 2-qubit system and two targets.
+Initially this script will execute the Multi-Target Grover's Algorithm with a 4-qubit system and two targets.
 The targets are randomly generated.
 Results will be displayed in the console, including the quantum circuit diagram and a histogram of the simulation results.

 ## Customizing the Simulator

 You can modify the number of qubits and targets by changing the `qubits` and `num_targets` variables in the `main()` function within the `main.py` script.
-Initially program will run with 4-Qubits system and 2 random target states

 ## Understanding the Results